-You can load the card into ArahWeave from Card browser (Weave > Load cards), which diplays card files as image thumbnails, or simply drag and drop the file icon from file mager to ArahWeave icon on your Desktop.
+You can load the card into ArahWeave from the Card browser (Weave > Load cards), which displays card files as image thumbnails, or simply drag and drop the file icon from file manager to ArahWeave icon on your Desktop.

 sample.jc5 and we can conclude that it is written in Stäubli jc5 format.
 Select the file, and ArahWeave will automatically detect the file format and load it.

-Next to the weft change, there is the regulator (warp motion) information.
+Next to the weft change, there is the regolatore (stop motion) information.
 Choose Jacquard > Guess regulator, enter the Position of the regulator hook (25), and click OK.

-The weaving software writes the regulator pattern in the Regulator field, and displays it in the Information window.
+The weaving software writes the regulator pattern in the Regulator field, and displays it in the Information .

 Then you should remove the empty hooks, selvedges and weft change, since you will need just the weave for fabric simulation.
 Choose Jacquard > Remove extra warps/wefts.
 The weaving software will remove empty hooks.
 Then choose Jacquard > Remove selvedges.
 Selvedges will be removed, but also any short repeating pattern in the full height of the weave.
 Simple weft change patterns like the one in our example will also be removed as a consequence.
 Otherwise you should remove it manually by moving the weave to the left to the first pattern hook, and changing the weave size appropriately.